Check out these one, three and five-day sample Tahiti itineraries to see how to divide your days on the big island

 Patachou: located in a small pedestrian alley close to the market.
 This is a great (and quiet) spot for breakfast and lunch.
 Portions are huge and prices are reasonable.
 I just loved the grilled tuna sandwich and the grilled tuna salad (1200-1500F)!

 Papeete Market: lots of simple choices here on the first floor for breakfast and lunch.
-The simplest lunch options are the sandwiches, but you can also find fish dishes and traditional Polynesian food such as steamed taro.
+The simplest lunch options are sandwiches, but you can also find fish dishes and traditional Polynesian food such as steamed taro.
 Upstairs, you’ll find Cafe Maeva – slightly more upscale, quiet, and with live music usually around lunchtime.

 If you’re looking to spice things up on perhaps your second or third nights in Tahiti, taxi to either Le Lotus Restaurant at the InterContinental Resort, or to The Blue Banana, Roulotte Noix de Coco by Teva, La Casa Bianca, Tahiti La Plage, Poke Bar II, and La Plage Restaurant in Punaauia.